Aaron Rodgers Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Rodgers averaged 241.6 passing yards per game in nine matchups against the Bears, 241.6 yards above his over/under for Sunday.
+- In nine matchups against the Bears, Rodgers averaged 241.6 passing yards per game, 19.9 yards fewer than his over/under for Sunday.

-- Rodgers threw a touchdown pass seven times and multiple TDS five times over five of those games against the Bears.
+- Rodgers threw a touchdown pass seven times and multiple TDS five times over five of those contests against the Bears.

 - Note: Rodgers' stats vs. Bears date back to 2016.